Minimum admission requirements

 Exception: If your college/university only awards Pass credit, you are not subject to this limitation for your attendance at that institution.

-2. Complete the following course pattern requirements, earning a grade of C or better in each course:
+2. Complete the following course pattern requirements:

 - Two transferable college courses (3 semester or 4-5 quarter units each) in English composition